openpathsampling/mini-tutorials/simstore_and_cli/2_running_cli.md

 openpathsampling contents setup.db
 ```

 This will provide information about the objects stored in that file.
+This can
+also be useful if something goes wrong while you're running the tutorial: if
+you can't load up an object by the name given here, check the contents of the
+file and see if perhaps you spelled the name differently.

 ## Overview